cobrowseio/cobrowse-docs-gitbook/sdk-features/initiate-sessions-with-push.md

 ```
 {% endtab %}

-{% tab title="Xamarin" %}
+{% tab title="Xamarin / .NET Mobile" %}
-#### Xamarin.iOS implementation
+#### Xamarin.iOS / .NET iOS implementation

 If you are already using push notifications in your app, there is nothing further required on the native side.

-If you are not already using push notifications in your app, please enable them under Capabilities in the Xamarin.iOS app project and request push permission from the user whenever is appropriate:
+If you are not already using push notifications in your app, please enable them under Capabilities in the iOS app project and request push permission from the user whenever is appropriate:

 ```csharp
 [Export("applicationDidBecomeActive:")]